skooter500/OOP-2020-2021/README.md

 git clone https://github.com/YOURGITUSERNAME/OOP-2020-2021
 ```

-Replace YOURGITUSERNAME with your username.
+Replace YOURGITUSERNAME with your github username.
+You can also copy the URL to the repo from your browser and paste it into the console.
+To paste into the bash on Windows is right click.
+You can use Cmd + C, Cmd + V on the Mac.

 Now cd into the repo and check the origin and upstream remotes are set up correctly

 ```bash
 cd OOP-2020-2021
 git remote -v
 ```

 You should see something like this:

 ```bash